 Chief Operating Officer (COO)

 I have a master's in Usool-ud-deen (Foundations of Religion) with a specialization in Aqeedah (Creed) and Philosophy and a bachelor's in Islamic Studies from International Islamic University (IIU), Pakistan.
 I am working in the Acacia Education Foundation in multiple capacities such as teacher assisting, content writing, and student liaison.
-At Al-Asmaa Institute, I am in charge of developing visual resources and artifacts and managing public communications and the LMS.
+At Al-Asmaa Institute, I am in charge of marketing, public communications, the LMS, and developing visual resources and artifacts.